mkffl/mkffl.github.io/_posts/2021-10-18-Decisions-Part-1.markdown

 - (More) Concise syntax - even more so in [scala 3](https://docs.scala-lang.org/scala3/book/why-scala-3.html) though I have used 2.13 for this project
 - Rich standard library to explore and transform data - see some [examples](https://twitter.github.io/scala_school/collections.html)
-- Ecosytem of ML and analytics libraries - e.g. this project uses [Smile](https://haifengl.github.io/) for ML models and a [Kotlin package](https://github.com/sanity/pairAdjacentViolators) for the Paired Adjacent Violators algorithm
+- Range of ML and analytics libraries - e.g. this project uses [Smile](https://haifengl.github.io/) for ML models and a [Kotlin package](https://github.com/sanity/pairAdjacentViolators) for the Paired Adjacent Violators algorithm
 - Scripting tools to get going quickly - e.g. the code for this project is compiled with [Mill](https://github.com/com-lihaoyi/mill) and I have used the [Ammonite repl](https://ammonite.io/) to play around with the data
 - Choice between functional programming - when I am feeling adventurous - and OOP - when I want to get things done quickly

 ### Simulation

-I will rely on the `probability_monad` [scala package](https://github.com/jliszka/probability-monad) to test some of the findings using simulated data.
-By testing, I mean empirically validating a general statistical property by sampling from a random variable, which I can do in a nice and concise way with this package.
+I will rely on the `probability_monad` [package](https://github.com/jliszka/probability-monad) to test the findings using simulated data.
+By testing, I mean empirically validating a general statistical property by sampling from a random variable, which this package allows to do in a nice and concise way.
 It also comes with a useful toolkit, e.g. a `p` method to estimate probabilities.

 Note that `probability_monad` does just what it says on the tin.
 It is not a framework for Bayesian inference, e.g. it does not include any routine like MCMC to infer distribution parameters, so you wouldn't use it for statistical inference or to train bayesian NN, but that still leaves out a number of interesting uses.

 [Example.scala](https://github.com/jliszka/probability-monad/blob/master/src/main/scala/probability-monad/Examples.scala) in the github repo includes a number of common statistical fallacies - check out the [Monty Hall problem](https://github.com/jliszka/probability-monad/blob/1740054366b43c4e7a7c333bf8637daed11802bf/src/main/scala/probability-monad/Examples.scala#L254) for example - that can be written in just a few lines of code that make a lot of sense.

-The bank transaction synthetic dataset consists of numerical features and a binary target field - Fraudset or Regular.
+The bank transaction synthetic dataset consists of numerical features and a binary target field - Fraudster or Regular.
 The generative process for this data (DGP) is based on MADELON, an algorithm defined [here](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwjygsHx9_nzAhXdQkEAHYjmBxUQFnoECAQQAQ&url=http%3A%2F%2Fclopinet.com%2Fisabelle%2FProjects%2FNIPS2003%2FSlides%2FNIPS2003-Datasets.pdf&usg=AOvVaw2e2nAV1wMjg-8TfNYk5z_d) that also underpins sklearn's `make_classification` [module](https://github.com/scikit-learn/scikit-learn/blob/0d378913b/sklearn/datasets/_samples_generator.py#L39).
 I implement a [simplified version](https://github.com/mkffl/decisions/blob/e49290f5f01faadef2f4c383d663cfa28c457741/Decisions/src/Data.scala#L9) of MADELON that is enough to support my use case.

-As its name suggests, the package is written using monads, a pillar of the functional programming paradigm that is dear to the sala community.
-A review of monads is beyond our scope but I actually believe it is not necessary.
-I am by no means a monad expert yet I got started writing code in no time.
-The scala language and this package abstract away most of the monad stuff, so I could just chain random variables in a simple manner to get whatever probabilistic graph I need.
-I hope that my code gives justice to the library's simple and powerful expressiveness.
+As its name suggests, the package is written using monads, a pillar of the functional programming paradigm that is dear to the scala community.
+A review of monads is beyond our scope, but it is also probably not necessary.
+I am by no means a monad expert, and yet I got started writing code in no time because most of the monad stuff is abstracted away.
+I can simply chain random variables to get whatever probabilistic graph I need.

 ### Plan

-The next part briefly reviews a metric for discrimination ability, then we will jump into Bayes optimal decisions in C, and implement an evaluation framework from scratch in D and E. Starting from first principles helps me firm up my understanding of key concepts like optimal (risk-minimising) thresholds or, in the next part of this blog series, the ROC curve analysis.
+The next part briefly reviews a metric for discrimination ability, then we will jump into Bayes optimal decisions in C, and implement and validate an evaluation framework from scratch in D and E.

-Implementating the logic in code helps me learn the connections between different evaluation frameworks, using basic concepts like probabiliy density functions.
-This code is not meant be used in business-critical applications because some great libraries like python's scikit-learn already do this, however, their focus is obviously more on being efficient vs being a learning tool.
+Starting from first principles helps me firm up my understanding of key concepts like optimal thresholds or, in the next part of this blog series, the ROC curve analysis.
+Implementing the logic in code emphasizes the connections between different evaluation frameworks, using basic concepts like probability density functions.
+This code is not meant to be used in production applications but as a learning tool.

 <h2 id="concordance">B. Concordance Metrics</h2>

 I have got some data and a trained recognizer that outputs scores - how good is it at differentiating between ${\omega_0}$ and ${\omega_1}$ instances?
 Start by looking at the distribution of scores by class, $p(s \vert w_i)$, and visually inspect if ${\omega_1}$ instances have higher scores.
 Good separation means that the two distributions barely overlap, and perfect separation means no overlap at all.

 For example, fitting a Support Vector Machine (SVM) with default parameters on the transaction data gives the following separation on a validation dataset.
-The histograms estimate the score probability conditioned on the class so I call it a Class Conditional Distributions (CCD) chart.
+The histograms estimate the score probability conditioned on the class, so I call it a Class Conditional Distributions (CCD) chart.

 {% include demo11-ccd.html %}

-Scores below -2 are almost certainly associated with non-targets while scores between -1  and 1 are more uncertain.
+Scores below -2 are almost certainly associated with non-targets, while scores between -1  and 1 are more uncertain.
 The concordance metric is the probability that  $\omega_0$ have lower scores than $\omega_1$ instance i.e. $p(s_{\omega_0} < s_{\omega_1})$.
+[TODO: show the value for SVM]

-An naive implementation calculates the ratio of ordered pairs (i.e. $s_{\omega_0} < s_{\omega_0}$) over all pairs in the sample.
+A naive implementation calculates the ratio of ordered pairs (i.e. $s_{\omega_0} < s_{\omega_0}$) over all pairs in the sample.
 If we call the probability A, that's what `naiveA` does in the code below.

 [source](https://github.com/mkffl/decisions/blob/edc8cf34d8e3d82e7fdd1cdb48914e1bd1bfbbd3/Decisions/src/Evaluations.scala#L243)
 ```scala